olson-sean-k/wax/README.md

 ## Construction

-Globs are encoded as strings called glob expressions that resemble Unix paths consisting of nominal components delimited by separators.
-Wax exposes its APIs via the [`Glob`] type, which is constructed from a glob expression via inherent functions or standard conversion traits.
-All data is borrowed where possible but can be copied into owned instances using `into_owned`.
+Globs are encoded as UTF-8 encoded strings called glob expressions that resemble Unix paths consisting of nominal components delimited by separators.
+Wax exposes most of its APIs via the [`Glob`] type, which is constructed from a glob expression via inherent functions or standard conversion traits.
+All data is borrowed where possible but can be copied into owned instances using an `into_owned` method.

 ```rust
 use wax::Glob;